davidm/lua-parser-loose/README.txt

     Should work on broken code, such as that being interactively typed into a text editor.
-  - Loose parsing makes this code somewhat hard to validate its correctness, but I think this can be made robust over valid code and behave acceptably on invalid code.
+  - Loose parsing makes this code somewhat hard to validate its correctness, but tests are performed to verify robustness.
-    TODO: add tests.
-    It would be easier to use the strict Metalua parser, but I don't want to.
+    An alternative choice would be use to the strict Metalua parser (easier).
   - The parsing code is designed so that parts of it may be reused for other purposes in other projects.